 Medicines are only administered at school when it would be detrimental to a child’s health or school attendance not to do so.
-Medication will only be accepted in school if it is prescribed by a doctor.
+It is our preference that, where possible, all medicines are administered at home.
+Medication will only be administered in school if it is prescribed by a doctor.
 A consent form signed by a parent/carer must be completed.

 The medication must be in date, in its original container and be clearly labelled with key information.
 It will be stored securely and staff record on the consent form when the medication is administered or the child is supervised self-administering.